Putting Your Songs On The Web

 All you need is a quality product in any style - CD Baby has sections devoted to Blues, Classical, Country, Easy Listening, Electronic, Folk, Gospel, Hip Hop/Rap, Jazz, Kids/Family, Latin, Metal, New Age.
 Pop, Rock, Spoken Word, and Urban/R&B.

 But get one thing straight.
-Much of the product up on CD Baby may be by names you have never heard of - but most of it is very very good indeed.
+Much of the product up on CD Baby may be by names you have never heard of - but some of it is very very good indeed.

 Then, when you are ready to go, just click on http://www.cdbaby.com/ and take it from there.